microsoft/WebTemplateStudio/docs/contributing/getting-started-developers.md

     - For the extension (`build-extension.sh`).
 2. Open the `src/extension` folder using `VSCode`.
 3. Start the debugger by pressing `F5`.
 This should open the Extension Development Host in a new Visual Studio Code window.
-4. In the Extension Development Host, press `Ctrl + Shift + P` on Windows/Linux or `Command ⌘ + Shift + P` to open the Command Palette.
+4. In the Extension Development Host, press `Ctrl + Shift ⇧ + P` in Windows/Linux or `Command ⌘ + Shift ⇧ + P` in Mac to open the Command Palette.
 5. In the Command Palette, type `Web Template Studio (local): Launch` and press `Enter` to launch the extension.
 We recently added concurrent installation support.
     - `Web Template Studio: Launch`: this would launch the marketplace version.
     - `Web Template Studio (nightly): Launch`: this would launch an installed instance of the extension.